nav610/Bridging-Inequality-Gaps-in-Pediatric-Mental-Health/README.md

 No attempt should be made to re-identify any individual in this dataset.

-## Ethics

-The original study was reviewed and approved by [IRB / ethics committee name], protocol number [#].
-[Note consent/waiver status if applicable.]
-Sharing of this de-identified dataset is consistent with that approval.

 ## How to Cite

 If you use this dataset, please cite both the dataset and the associated publication: